Hinamu18/Simple_Audio_Player/README.md

 # HinaP
-simple and minimal audio player
+is a simple and minimal audio player

 ### usage
 ```